magicchain/magicchain-blockchain/doc/API.md

 ### Parameters

-- `uuid` - UUID of the request, can be used in `get-send-status` request, included into `tx-confirmed` notification;
+- `uuid` - UUID of the request, can be used in `get-tx-status` request, included into `tx-confirmed` notification;
 - `coin` - coin name;
 - `amount` - value of transfer in atomic units, 1 for non-fungible tokens;
-  passed as string in decimal form.
+  passed as string in decimal or hexadecimal (with prefix 0x) form;
 - `tokenId` - id of token, null for fungible tokens;
 - `recipient` - destination address of transfer.